-The SBR program supports three large field-based Scientific Focus Area (SFA) projects at DOE national laboratories: Pacific Northwest National Laboratory (PNNL), Lawrence Berkeley National Laboratory (LBNL), and Oak Ridge National Laboratory (ORNL).
-As multi-year investments, these large SFAs are investigating the influence of hydrologic processes on biogeochemical cycling within watersheds and river basins, including the impacts of groundwater-surface water interaction on nutrients such as carbon, nitrogen, phosphorus and sulfur, and the biogeochemical transformations of other elements such as iron and manganese, and contaminants such as uranium, technetium, mercury, chromium, plutonium).
+To address its priority research objectives, the SBR program supports three large field-based scientific focus area (SFA) projects at DOE national laboratories: Pacific Northwest National Laboratory (PNNL), Lawrence Berkeley National Laboratory (LBNL), and Oak Ridge National Laboratory (ORNL).
+As multi-year investments, these large SFAs are investigating the influence of hydrologic processes on biogeochemical cycling within watersheds and river basins, including the impacts of groundwater-surface water interaction on nutrients such as carbon, nitrogen, phosphorus, and sulfur, and the biogeochemical transformations of other elements such as iron and manganese, and contaminants such as uranium, technetium, mercury, chromium, and plutonium.
 Within each SFA, interdisciplinary scientific teams have developed long-term research programs built around established field research sites in eastern and western river basins.
-The sites include a mountainous headwater catchment in the semi-arid Upper Colorado River Basin (LBNL SFA), a 75 km flood-plain reach of the Columbia River in the sparsely vegetated Columbia Plateau region (PNNL SFA), and the spring-derived East Fork Poplar Creek that flows into the Clinch River in humid Oak Ridge, Tennessee (ORNL SFA).
+The sites include a mountainous headwater catchment in the semi-arid Upper Colorado River Basin (LBNL SFA), a 75-km floodplain reach of the Columbia River in the sparsely vegetated Columbia Plateau region near Richland, Washington (PNNL SFA), and the spring-derived East Fork Poplar Creek that flows into the Clinch River in humid Oak Ridge, Tennessee (ORNL SFA).

 The SBR program supports mission-oriented research performed by